-In May 1969, following discussions with Land, Deputy Defense Secretary David Packard directed DNRO McLucas and the NRP Executive Committee to give serious consideration to read-out system development.
-The principal sponsors of such work were the CIA's Program B and SAFSP's Program A. Beginning in late 1963, a CIA-funded program known as different directed by Leslie Dirks, sponsored study efforts to develop an electro-optical imaging (EOI) system.
-By 1968, Beginning the same period, SAFSP's Program A was working on Film-Read-Out-GAMBIT, a concept known by its acronym-FROG.\ Other possibilities were a less capable, but smaller, device called Beginning that had been studied by various people, and an electrostatic-tape camera that had never been brought beyond the research stage at the CBS Laboratories.
+In May 1969, following discussions with Land, Deputy Defense Secretary David Packard directed DNRO McLucas and the NRP Executive Committee to give serious consideration to read-out system development.88 The principal sponsors of such work were the CIA's Program B and SAFSP's Program A. Beginning in late 1963, a CIA-funded program known as ZOSTER, directed by Leslie Dirks, sponsored study efforts to develop an electro-optical imaging (EOI) system.
+By 1968, ZOSTER had been renamed ZAMAN and, as a result of Dirks' determined efforts, work was well underway toward perfecting EOI technology.
+During this same period, SAFSP's Program A was working on Film-Read-Out-GAMBIT, a concept known by its acronym-FROG.
+Other possibilities were a less capable, but smaller, device called that had been studied by various people, and an electrostatic-tape camera that had never been brought beyond the research stage at the CBS Laboratories.